 Maybe you are a licensed skydiver or skydiving student who wants to practice landing patterns under various normal and extreme conditions in a safe and repeatable manner.
+Maybe you run a skydiving school and want to incorporate synthetic flight into your training.
 Maybe you just want to know how it is like to fly a canopy.
-In any case, Hop and Pop VR will provide you with just that.
-With three different editions it targets different audiences and their demands, from casual gamers to professionals in the aviation industry.
+In any case, Hop and Pop VR targets different audiences and their demands, from casual gamers to professionals in the aviation industry.

-This page will give a quick overview about the core features that are included in any edition.
+This page will give a quick overview about the core features that are included in any version.

 For most people and for all students piloting a canopy relies for the most part on visual cues and the proper interpretation thereof.
 Hence, a VR simulation can only be as useful as much as it is able to provide users with all the cues and details they would expect to see in the real world.

-With the demo airfield included in the Basic Edition I tried to realize just that, putting quite some effort into rebuilding most landmarks and buildings in the vicinity to scale.
+With the demo airfield included in the basic version we realize just that, putting quite some effort into rebuilding most landmarks and buildings in the vicinity to scale.

-Depending on your individual requirements and specifications, any existing or fictious area can be (re-) built for in virtual reality, starting from a very basic look to a level of detail even the demo’s scenery.
+Depending on your individual requirements and specifications, any existing or fictious area can be (re-) built for in virtual reality with an incredible level of detail.

 Canopy behaviour in Hop and Pop VR is not programmatically defined but based on some smart yet computational feasible aerodynamic algorithms.
-This means I did not tell the simulation “turn right when the right toggle is pulled“, but instead I taught it how air and a canopy interact with each other.
+This means I did not tell the simulation “turn right when the right toggle is pulled“, but instead we taught it from ground up how a canopy and the air around it interact with each other.

 This approach not only enables the fast and cost-effective implementation of any other type of canopy, but also provides accurate characteristics in a number of critical situations like

 - strong ground winds after landing (you better pull a toggle here),